-1.1.3 DATA PROTECTION, DATA SECURITY AND CONSUMER RIGHTS
+1.3 DATA PROTECTION, DATA SECURITY AND CONSUMER RIGHTS

-For DR applications, high-resolution data on energy consumption are required.
-However, frequent measurement of power consumption may have serious implications on data privacy and the security of consumers as various information on the consumer can be deduced from these data (Siddiqui et al., 201278, Molina-Markham et al., 201079).
+For some (but not all) DSF applications, high-resolution data on energy consumption are required.
+However, frequent measurement of power consumption may have serious implications on data privacy and the security of consumers as various information on the consumer can be deduced from these data (Siddiqui et al., 201283, Molina-Markham et al., 201084).
 This information include the number of people living in a household or present at home at a certain point of time, type and brand of appliances available in a household, use patterns of devices, use mode, daily routines (e.g. sleeping, eating, showering, watching TV, etc.).
-In principle it can be said that the higher the frequency of readings, the more precise information can be deduced (Karwe and Strüker, 201480).
+In principle it can be said that the higher the frequency of readings, the more precise information can be deduced (Karwe and Strüker, 201485).
 Related to data privacy, potential questions and concerns raised by consumers are manifold.
-They include, but are not limited to the following (Siddiqui et al., 201278):
+They include, but are not limited to the following (Siddiqui et al., 201283):